mmcc007/flown/README.md

     pub global activate flown

+Dependencies
+[Flutter SDK](https://flutter.io/get-started/install/) should be installed.
+Also depends on git.

 ## Features and bugs

-Currently restricted to using apps found on https://github.com/brianegan/flutter_architecture_examples.
+Currently restricted to using Flutter apps found on https://github.com/brianegan/flutter_architecture_examples.

 Please file feature requests and bugs at the [issue tracker][tracker].